sonytuan/TinsoftProxy-Multi-Threads/README.md

 # TinsoftProxy-Multi-Threads
-TinsoftProxy Multi Threads C#
+TinsoftProxy Multi Threads C#<br/>
-How to use
+How to use<br/>
+-Add TinsoftProxy.dll and Newtonsoft.Json.dll to your project<br/>
 -Dynamic Multi Proxies:

 Creat a null Oject as starting Object<br/>